cockroachdb/docs/v2.1/create-and-manage-users.md

 Flag | Description
 -----|------------
-`--password` | Enable password authentication for the user; you will be prompted to enter the password on the command line.<br/><br/><span class="version-tag">Changed in v2.0:</span> Password creation is supported only in secure clusters for non-`root` users.
+`--password` | Enable password authentication for the user; you will be prompted to enter the password on the command line.<br/><br/>Password creation is supported only in secure clusters for non-`root` users.
 The `root` user must authenticate with a client certificate and key.
-`--echo-sql` | <span class="version-tag">New in v1.1:</span> Reveal the SQL statements sent implicitly by the command-line utility.
+`--echo-sql` | Reveal the SQL statements sent implicitly by the command-line utility.
 For a demonstration, see the [example](#reveal-the-sql-statements-sent-implicitly-by-the-command-line-utility) below.
 `--pretty` | Format table rows printed to the standard output using ASCII art and disable escaping of special characters.<br><br>When disabled with `--pretty=false`, or when the standard output is not a terminal, table rows are printed as tab-separated values, and special characters are escaped.
 This makes the output easy to parse by other programs.<br><br>**Default:** `true` when output is a terminal, `false` otherwise

 ### Client Connection